corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 #### Indirect data source via SMR Service Location

-For all CA related signing tasks (CSRs and CRLs), global data source for getting the unsigned data and persisting the signed data needs to be defined.
+For all CA related signing tasks (CSRs and CRLs), a global data source for getting the unsigned data and persisting the signed data needs to be defined.
 This is ENM location of CA related part of Signable Material Retriever Service.

-For all non CA related signing tasks (Network Maps and Network Parameters), global data source for getting the unsigned data and persisting the signed data needs to be defined.
+For all non CA related signing tasks (Network Maps and Network Parameters), a global data source for getting the unsigned data and persisting the signed data needs to be defined.
 This is ENM location of non CA related part of Signable Material Retriever Service.